rebootl/revampit-rework/README.md

 On the other hand a completely static website may not offer enough flexibility and ease of use to update and manage content.

 For this demo we choose a somewhat mixed approach between a static and a dynamic page.
-Most of the website is built from static templates but specific areas for example a blog get the content from a database.
+Most of the website is built from static templates but specific areas, for example a blog, get the content from a database.

 The content management system is split up into a separate project: https://github.com/rebootl/revamp-backend